 This is by far my favorite eyelash comb.
 I can not live without this tool.
 I used the comb to seperate and get clumps out after applying mascara.
 It has very fine metal comb that gets into the lashes perfectly, though you do have to be careful because the tip of the teeth is sharp, that's why it works so nice.
 I do wish it comes in other colors besides white, as white tends to get dirty.
 Other then that I love this tool and it works wonderful.

 Skin: Very Dry, Fair, Warm

+I have bought this product twice.
+The first one lasted for years without breaking.
+I think the first one broke and the brush end fell off.
+It was pretty good quality.
+I carried it daily in my purse inside my makeup bag.
 The brush end is good for combing eyebrows and the metal end is good for separating eyelash mascara clumps.
 I apply coats of mascara and then while it's still wet, comb and separate.
 I am pretty happy with this product and would repurchase.